 Quantic & Nidia Góngora

-Holland first became familiar with Góngora’s voice through the wall of his home in Cali, where he lived from 2007 for several years after visiting on a musical discovery mission and falling in love with the place.
+Holland first became familiar with Góngora’s voice through the wall of his home in Cali, where he lived from 2007 for several years after visiting on a musical discovery mission.
 “My neighbour used to play a song from a Grupo Canalon CD on repeat”, he recalls.
 “From that moment, I realised how special Nidia’s voice was; then I got to know her compositions and lyrics, which are always incredibly beautiful.”

 The duo released their critically acclaimed debut ‘Curao’ (2017) an album that explored the unique, rich, and mystical musical traditions of the Colombian Pacific Coast.
 Alongside a world tour, the record received support from Q, Songlines, PopMatters, The Guardian and was named BBC 6Music’s Album of the Day.

 ‘Almas Conectadas’ (2021) is their sophomore LP, and a body of work that questions the nostalgia of impossible love, celebrates eternal bachelors, mourns souls lost at sea, and tells stories of dwellers from Timbiqui (whose location and cultural contrasts provides endless inspiration).

 Protecting the essence of the region’s rich songbook, and treating the cultural traditions of the Pacific coast with the utmost reverence, both albums showcase a perfect marriage of musical diversity, collective creation and intercultural dialogue.
 Nidia Gongora’s magnetic voice and captivating songwriting is matched to the unparalleled musicianship and pioneering production of Quantic.Read more